daametsi/Quadcopter-Project/README.md

-CREDITS:

-ADVISOR:
-DR. DAVID MUTCHLER-CSSE
-Contributed time and funds to assist project

-INFLUENCES:
-DR. MARK YODER-ECE
-Pivotal in development and advice with BeagleBone Black DR. JIAN JIAN SONG-ECE
-Assisted with anomalies in code and digital logic

 The following projects will be comprised into a single project which controls and interfaces with systems incorporated on a quadcopter.